openradar/erad2022/_preview/67/_sources/introductions/getting-started.md

 ### Build on GitHub - Push

 1. repo2docker-action is used to build the docker image
-    - docker layers will be cached from ghcr.io (https://github.com/openradar/erad2022/pkgs/container/erad2022)
+    - docker layers will be cached from [ghcr.io](https://github.com/openradar/erad2022/pkgs/container/erad2022)
-    - image is pushed to ghcr.io (https://github.com/openradar/erad2022/pkgs/container/erad2022)
+    - image is pushed to [ghcr.io](https://github.com/openradar/erad2022/pkgs/container/erad2022)
-1. book is built in a second job directly inside ghcr.io (https://github.com/openradar/erad2022/pkgs/container/erad2022), zipped and uploaded as artifact
+1. book is built in a second job directly inside [ghcr.io](https://github.com/openradar/erad2022/pkgs/container/erad2022), zipped and uploaded as artifact
-1. book is deployed to gh-pages https://openradarscience.org/erad2022/
+1. book is deployed to [gh-pages](https://openradarscience.org/erad2022/)

 Depending on the changes in the repo the build times can be quite low as docker layer caching is facilitated.